 Released in February 2008, Google finally gave Android its own look which no one can no longer tag as a BlackBerry copycat.
-Although it was still called Android 0.5, the Milestone 5 is very distinct than the earlier version.
-This is where Google started with the pull down menu from screen that we can still use in today's smartphone.
+Although it was still called Android 0.5, Milestone 5 is very distinct than the earlier version.
+This is where Google started with the pull-down menu from a screen that we can still use in today's smartphone.
 Looking at the elements of this in an emulator, users can say that this is where modern Android version gets its core features from.

 3. Android 0.9 Beta